-This will also benefit network operators.
+The target network will benefit operators in three ways.
 First, the bandwidth consumption will be low due to caching and data-reuse.
 Second, energy consumption will be reduced by accessing data objects from the ICN node through Wi-Fi, reducing the 3G/4G traffic.
-Since the transmission delays will be minimized, network operators will be able to provide an enhanced user experience, as well.

-12.3 Management and Orchestration

-12.3.1 Overview

-12.3.1.1 Management and orchestration technologies

-Network management will have a more important role than today in order bring about the full capabilities and services that 5G can provide.
+Since the transmission delays will be minimized, operators will be able to provide an enhanced user experience, as well.
+12.2.4 Studies in ITU-T SG13 Focus Group on IMT-2020 In April 2015, ITU-T SG13 launched the focus group (FG) on IMT-2020 in order to accelerate the study of the non-radio aspects of IMT-2020.
+IMT-2020 is the term in ITU to identify the systems for the year 2020, possibly 5G.
+During the first year term, FG IMT-2020 conducted gap analysis of existing technologies against the requirements of IMT-2020.
+The areas of the analysis include network softwarization, overall architecture, QoS, fronhaul/backhaul and emerging technologies, such as ICN (Information Centric Networking) and CCN (Content Centric Networking).
+This activity, called Phase-1, delivered the reports [1], which illustrated the network softwarization as the central concept and detailed gaps in those areas in December 2015.
+The general definition of network softwarization was established.
+Based on the outcome of the Phase-1, during the second year term, called Phase-2, FG continued the study with the goal of compiling new standardization items to address the requirements for IMT-2020, clarified by the gap analysis in Phase-1.
+This activity was completed in December 2016, and delivered the report [2], detailing the latest updates and clarifying the issues to be addressed in the industry for 5G networks.
+The further study of those issues for standardization has been continued as the work of ITU-T SG13 in the study period 2017-2020.
+12.3 Management and Orchestration 12.3.1 Overview 12.3.1.1 Management and orchestration technologies Network management will have a more important role than today in order bring about the full capabilities and services that 5G can provide.
 In this context, the scope of management and orchestration should cover mechanisms of providing application-driven flexible network as well as managing FCAPS (Fault, Configuration, Accounting, Performance, and Security).
 In addition, the aforementioned mechanisms will need to be able to provide non-continuous service based upon user needs.

-In the following section (i.e., 12.3.2), approaches to these mechanisms are discussed.
+In the following sections, approaches to these mechanisms are discussed.

-12.3.1.2 Challenges and requirements

-To discuss challenges and requirements, we need to clarify the current state of the art regarding the future of network management and orchestration.
-In the area of NFV modeling, a reference architecture of network management and orchestration has been established by ETSI NFV ISG as shown in Fig. 12.3-1.
-Based on this architecture, relevant interfaces and functional requirements are defined as not only in ETSI but also in other standard organization (SDO) such as TMForum and 3GPP.
-Technical challenges for the time being are coherent harmonization among those SDOs to enhance inter-operability of interface protocol, data model and so forth.
-Those challenges should be resolved within the coming few years in order to become fundamental enablers more extensively on network management for 5G systems.
-Not only SDOs but also emerging open source development efforts will accelerate the resolutions at the implementation level.
+12.3.1.2 Challenges and requirements To discuss challenges and requirements, we need to clarify the state of the art regarding the future of network management and orchestration.
+In the area of NFV modeling, a reference architecture of network management and orchestration has been established by ETSI NFV ISG as shown in Fig. 12.3-1 [33].
+Based on this architecture, relevant interfaces and functional requirements are defined in ETSI ISG NFV, with close collaboration with other standard organization (SDO) such as TMForum, 3GPP, ONF, and so forth.
+Technical challenges are coherent harmonization among those SDOs to enhance inter-operability of interface protocol, data model and so forth.
+Those challenges are being addressed to deliver fundamental enablers of network management in the 5G era.
+Not only SDOs but also emerging open source development efforts is accelerating the resolutions at the implementation level.